Chart Color Schemes

 Infrastructure

-Lake Macdonald has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Lake Macdonald has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 8 projects that are expected to impact the area.
-Notable among these are the Lake Macdonald Dam Improvement Project, Noosa Wastewater Treatment Plant Works, Cooroy Woolworths Neighbourhood Shopping Centre, and the 62 Lake Macdonald Drive Social Housing Development.
-The following list details those projects likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified eight projects that may affect this region.
+Notable ones are the Lake Macdonald Dam Improvement Project, Noosa Wastewater Treatment Plant Works, Cooroy Woolworths Neighbourhood Shopping Centre, and 62 Lake Macdonald Drive Social Housing Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.